shacharsol/js-package-manager-mcp/deployment/README.md

 - 🏢 **Enterprise**: Deploy behind your corporate firewall
 - 🌍 **Regional**: Deploy closer to your location for lower latency

+## 🔐 Security Note

+**The hosted service at `https://api.npmplus.dev/mcp` is production infrastructure.**

+- 🚫 **Contributors cannot deploy** to the production service
+- 🔒 **Only the maintainer** can trigger production deployments
+- ✅ **Your custom deployment** gives you full control

+This ensures the hosted service remains stable and secure for all users.

 ## Quick Setup (Automated):

 ```bash